Six Flags Great Adventure: 2020–present

 On August 29, 2019, Six Flags announced a new coaster, the Jersey Devil Coaster, to be built by Rocky Mountain Construction.
 Six Flags suspended all operations across all their properties due to the COVID-19 pandemic in March 2020.
 In mid-May, the park announced that they would reopen the Safari Off Road Adventure as a drive-thru, which reopened on May 30, 2020.
 Following an announcement by Governor Phil Murphy on June 23, 2020, giving permission for amusement parks to reopen, Six Flags Great Adventure announced a day later that it would reopen on July 3, 2020.
 However, the Jersey Devil Coaster was delayed until the 2021 season because its construction was halted due to the pandemic.

 In July 2021, the park re-themed the old Road Runner Railway kiddie roller coaster to Lil' Devil Coaster, a ride themed to the Jersey Devil, like the nearby Jersey Devil Coaster.
 In 2022, the park announced that Bizarro would be re-themed to Medusa, the ride's original theme.
 The park announced in 2023 that it would build a new roller coaster, The Flash: Vertical Velocity, which was scheduled to open in 2024, but was later delayed to 2025.
 The park announced that it would open a luxury glamping resort within its Safari Park named Savannah Sunset Resort and Spa, in which it opened in mid-2024.
 The addition of Savannah Sunset Resort and Spa caused the park to change the name of the entire complex to Six Flags Great Adventure Resort.

-The park's parent company Six Flags (formed via a 2024 merger between Cedar Fair and Six Flags) announced in November 2024 that the park would receive an unnamed multi-launched roller coaster for the 2026 season, set to break records, set to replace Kingda Ka.
-It was later announced in July 2025 that the opening of this roller coaster would be pushed to "beyond 2026."
+In November 2024, the park's new parent company Six Flags—formed via a July 2024 merger between Cedar Fair and Six Flags—announced in November 2024 that the park would receive an unnamed multi-launched roller coaster.
+With a code name of "Project Purple," construction on the roller coaster began in 2026 and is expected to open in 2027.
+Amidst the announcement, Kingda Ka permanently closed in November 2024 and was demolished in February 2025.
+The coaster was officially announced as Bakunawa on July 28, 2026.